The Story Behind How Apple Predicted Siri and The iPad 3 Back In 1987 [Video]

-A few weeks ago, we posted the video above to show how Apple saw Siri and the iPad coming back in 1987.
+A few weeks ago, we posted the video below to show how Apple saw Siri and the iPad coming back in 1987.
 We didn’t tell the story behind the video though, which is equally fascinating.

 Back in 1986, Apple CEO John Sculley had a conversation with Apple Fellow Alan Kay, the revolutionary American computer scientist who coined the phrase “the best way to predict the future is to invent it.”

-Kay pointed out to Sculley that almost all of Apple’s profits at the time came from the 512K Macintosh, Aldus PageMaker, Adobe’s Postscript and Apple’s LaserWriter 2.0 printer… all inventions that were lifted from Xerox PARC.
+Kay pointed out to Sculley that almost all of Apple’s profits at the time came from the 512K Macintosh, Aldus PageMaker, Adobe’s Postscript and Apple’s LaserWriter 2.0 printer … all inventions that were lifted from Xerox PARC.

-Then Kay said something chilling.
-“Next time, we won’t have Xerox.”
+Then Kay said something chilling: “Next time, we won’t have Xerox.”
 Unless Apple started incubating its own great new ideas, the company would stagnate and wouldn’t have any new products down the road.

 The result of Kay’s challenge to Sculley was this 1987 conceptual video of the Knowledge Navigator.